Nico-Curti/horus/README.md

 [![License](http://img.shields.io/:license-gpl-blue.svg)](http://opensource.org/licenses/GPL-2.0)
 [![Documentation Status](https://readthedocs.org/projects/horus/badge/?version=release-0.2)](http://horus.readthedocs.io/en/release-0.2/?badge=release-0.2)

+> :warning: **Note:** This forked version supports Python 3.* and orginal OpenCV library with a ready-to-use Python program!

 Horus is a general solution for 3D laser scanning.
 It provides graphic user interfaces for connection, configuration, control, calibration and scanning with Open Source [Ciclop 3D Scanner](https://github.com/bqlabs/ciclop).

 This is a research project to explore the 3D laser scan with free tools.
 Feel free to use it for experiments, modify and adapt it to new devices and contribute new features or ideas.